-On July 1, 2020, the Village filed a material event notice for the failure to file its Annual Financial Report Update Document and the Statement of Annual Financial and Operating Information for the fiscal year December 31, 2019 within 180 days as required.
+On July 13, 2019, the Village filed a material event notice for the failure to file an updated list of Larget Employers in its Statement of Financial and Operating Information.

-On July 1, 2021, the Village filed a material event notice for the failure to file its Annual Financial Report Update Document for the fiscal year December 31, 2020 within 180 days as required.
+On July 8, 2020 the Village filed a material event notice for the failure to file its 2019 audited financial statement in a timely manner.